Runaway Production: It’s Not About Lower Taxes, It’s About Cash Handouts

 So what does this all mean?
 For one, it begs the question: does the benefit vs. cost of having a tax credit ultimately pay off for Pennsylvania residents?

-If the amount of credits refunded in 2011 is similar to the rate refunded vs. claimed from 2008 to 2010, producers will be getting almost $23 million in free cash from North Carolina taxpayers.
+If the amount of credits refunded in 2011 is similar to the rate refunded vs. claimed from 2008 to 2010, producers will be getting almost $23 million from the state of North Carolina.
 From 2008-2011, the largest recipient of money is the CW Network’s One Tree Hill at roughly $27 million.
+The largest payment to a single movie was $20 million for Iron Man 3.

 Some have incorrectly argued that similar grants occur in other industries such as oil and potash.
 Oil gets no subsidy.
 Potash companies receive a temporary decrease in royalties during major capital expansions like the construction of a new mine.
 This is significantly different for two reasons.
 One, this is a tax reduction applied against taxes payable in Saskatchewan, and the potash companies still wind up paying a significant amount of taxes and royalties in our province.
 Two, it is not a permanent tax reduction.
 The incentive ends after the capital investment ends, and when it ends, Saskatchewan potash producers pay the highest royalties in the world.